 This can be a one-time transaction, or you can set it up as an automated recurring transaction.

 The difference between an ACH and wire transfer

-Wait a minute, how is ACH different from a wire transfer?
+Wait a minute, what is an ACH vs. a wire transfer?
 Both are forms of electronic transfer, meaning moving money from one bank account to another.
 However, there are some key differences between the two.

 One major difference is in the processing speed for transactions.
 How long do wire transfers take to go through?
 They tend to be faster, with the funds appearing in the receiver’s account within one business day.
 Because ACH transactions are processed in batches, they can take 3-5 business days.
 For an additional fee, it is possible to process same-day ACH transfers.

 Wire transfers typically cost up to $35 to send, and there are sometimes fees to receive them as well.
 ACH transfers are usually free for both sender and receiver.
 For small person-to-person payments there is sometimes a small fee, typically around $1.

 ACH transfers are reversible (under certain circumstances).
 Wire transfers are not.
 Because of this, ACH transfers tend to be safer for senders.
 If there has been a mistake in the payment amount or it was sent to the wrong account, banks will typically allow a reversal.